 Patients diagnosed with lung cancer can seek treatment at the Washington Cancer Institute’s Lung Cancer Center.
 In a single appointment, patients meet all members of their cancer care team in one room.
 Depending on the patient’s unique needs, the team of specialists may include surgeons, medical oncologists, radiation oncologists, radiologists, lung pathologists, nutritionists or several other support staff members.

 Because the three primary types of treatment for lung cancer are surgery, chemotherapy and radiation therapy, coordination among the doctors administering these therapies is crucial.
 At the Lung Cancer Center, patients can establish relationships with all of their care providers in one setting.
-Doctors can inform patients about all aspects of the treatment plan and answer any questions in a single weekly meeting.
+Doctors will inform patients about all aspects of the treatment plan and answer any questions in a single weekly meeting.
 Patients are encouraged to bring a friend or loved one to the Lung Cancer Center for support.

 The Washington Cancer Institute has a strong commitment to research that not only advances the quality of cancer treatment and supportive care as a whole, but also brings cutting-edge treatments to the cancer center’s patients.

 The success of current treatments depends on the results of past clinical trials.
 Doctors at the Washington Cancer Institute encourage patients to participate in these human studies, which aim to evaluate the safety and effectiveness of new drugs, drug combinations or treatment approaches.

 Although there is no guarantee that new treatments from clinical trials will be better than current therapies, patients may gain access to innovative therapies that are not available elsewhere.